 The Problem With Palm Oil

 Then I found out about the RSPO (Roundtable on Sustainable Palm Oil) certification program, which was created in 2008 to address these exact concerns.
-It is a very in-depth certification program that takes into account both the environmental and social aspects of palm oil production and was designed to prevent forests and the biodiversity in those forest from being destroyed.
-I have been in contact with members of the RSPO to learn more about the programs they utilize, and I plan on becoming a member myself, because to me sustainability is extremely important.
-Even if I stopped using it as an ingredient, I would still like to be active in this endeavor, that is how important it is to me.
+It is a very in-depth certification program that takes into account both the environmental and social aspects of palm oil production, and was designed to prevent forests and the biodiversity in those forest from being destroyed.

-There is some ambiguity surrounding the sustainable palm oil business, and that is simply that some producers are saying they use sustainable means of production, but in reality, they do not.
-It’s a contention among some that a company can slap a “sustainably sourced” label on their products and there is no certification processes, third-party watchdogs, or regulations in place to ensure they are telling the truth.
-In many cases that may be so, although much of the information I’ve found regarding this issue were 10-15 years old.
+There is some ambiguity surrounding the sustainable palm oil business, an idea that some producers are saying they use sustainable means of production, but in reality, they do not.
+It’s a contention that a company can slap a “sustainably sourced” label on their products and there is no certification processes, third-party watchdogs, or regulations in place to ensure they are telling the truth.
+In many cases that may be so, although much of the information I’ve found regarding this issue was 10-15 years old.

-We could all just stop using products made with palm oil, but no matter what, we are going to be facing the same problems with any other plant oil that is produced on the scale of palm oil and most likely on a larger scale.
+We could all just stop using products made with palm oil, but no matter what, we are going to be facing the same problems with any other plant oil that is produced on the same scale as palm oil.
 This is why sustainability (rather than outright trying to kill an entire industry) is preferable: